 "Alright…" she sighed, defeated.
 "Go get your invisibility cloak—we can speak to them later."

 Harry pulled the cloak off of himself and Hermione once they had snuck from the common room.
 They had thankfully managed to get through the portrait-hole without causing any interruption to Mr. and Mrs. Weasley.
-Hermione couldn't help but feel a new awe for Harry's magical cloak now that she knew its origins and felt slightly bewildered when he stored it behind a large statue in an alcove close to the portrait-hole.
+Hermione couldn't help but feel a new awe for Harry's magical cloak now that she knew its origins, and subsequently felt slightly bewildered when he stored it behind a large statue in an alcove close to the portrait-hole.